zysilm/RagdollSystem/README.md

 # Ragdoll System

-A [Dalamud](https://github.com/goatcorp/Dalamud) plugin for FFXIV that applies ragdoll physics to characters when they die in-game.
+A [Dalamud](https://github.com/goatcorp/Dalamud) plugin for FFXIV that applies ragdoll physics to characters / enemies (including monsters) when they die in-game.
 Bodies collapse under gravity, joints respect rotation limits, and the result settles against the terrain.

 This is a standalone extraction of the ragdoll subsystem from [FFXIV-CombatSimulator](https://github.com/zysilm/FFXIV-CombatSimulator) — useful on its own if you don't want the combat simulation features.